Use a QR Code reader on a mobile device to add this person as a contact:

 I work on the microalgae that power almost all aquatic food webs.
 Microalgae are organisms such as diatoms, dinoflagellates, coccolithophores and cyanobacteria.
 I am interested in microalgal life-history and metabolism.
 I studied for a BSc (Hons) in Marine Biology at the University of Liverpool and for a PhD in Microalgal Ecophysiology at the Queens University of Belfast.
 In my PhD work I examined cell death in dinoflagellates, both in a free-living (planktonic) species and also in a symbiotic (within coral) species.
 In this way I worked on the ecosystem-scale process of coral bleaching in collaboration with colleagues in Queensland, Australia.
 After a one-year Royal Society of London Fellowship to Australia I returned to the UK to work at the University of East Anglia on the DMSP content and potential for DMS release in a range of coccolithophores.
 DMS is a trace gas thought to be important in climate regulation.
 Since 2007 I have returned to working on microalgal cell death through the use of continuous culture and flow cytometry...
 Flow cytometry allows characterisation of the sequence of changes that occur during microalgal cell death.
 I am currently expanding my research programme to examine cell death in cyanobacteria and have local applied research interests in Poole harbour where, along with colleagues, we are examining the growth and survival of the Manila clam, an important local aquaculture species.more

 We are currently investigating various aspects of cyanobacteria (Microcystis) ecology and physiology both in the field and in the lab.
-The general use of flow cytometry in the assessment of microbial communities and physiological state remains a focus of my lab.
+The general use of flow cytometry and algal cultures in the assessment of microbial communities and physiological state remains a focus of my lab.
 I maintain an applied interest in the phytoplankton of Poole harbour and their role in shellfish nutrition and the overall trophic status of the harbour.
-Less current research interests include the ecology and physiology of eukaryotic phytoplankton (diatoms, dinoflagellates coccolithophores and flagellates) and biological oceanography in general.
+I maintain a core research interest in the ecology and physiology of eukaryotic phytoplankton (diatoms, dinoflagellates, coccolithophores and flagellates).